What Questions Should I Ask My Oncologist?

 This series of questions will help you understand why, how, what and where your cancer is, as well as make sure your cancer specialist checks and double-checks the tests to confirm his or her findings in determining the location and level of severity of your cancer.

 After you have checked with your oncologist to confirm their findings, most patients want to know as much as possible about their treatment options and ongoing care.
 The recommended cancer treatment will be largely dependent on the stage and location of your cancer, as well as how you and your cancer respond to the treatment.

 The following questions will help you in scheduling your appointments and will give you a better idea of what to expect throughout the process in terms of symptoms, side effects and potential outcomes.
 This will also be the point in the process that your oncologist and care facility work with your insurance to give you a cost estimate for your treatment plan.

 - What are the best options or the best plan for treatment?

 - What side effects can I expect over the course of my treatment?

 - What is the treatment’s success rate considering my diagnosis?

 - What does this treatment cost, and will my insurance cover it?

-Another one of the concerns that you and many other patients have is how your diagnosis is going to affect the rest of your life.
-Your condition and your treatment could affect your work, travel or vacation plans, exercise and regular activities of daily living.
+Another concern that many patients have is how your diagnosis is going to affect your life.
+Your condition and treatment could disrupt your work, travel or vacation, exercise and regular activities of daily living.
 This can also have a serious impact on your family, coworkers and loved ones.